 02 of 17

-This mural, "Touch of Venice", is on the inland side of the Samesun Backpacker's Hostel at the corner of Windward and Ocean Front Walk.
+You'll find a mural called "Touch of Venice", on the inland side of the Samesun Backpacker's Hostel at the corner of Windward and Ocean Front Walk.
 There is another impressive mural on the beach side of the building.
 You'll find murals, sculptures and other public art up and down the Boardwalk.Continue to 3 of 17 below.

 03 of 17

 In between the $5 sunglasses and 3-for-$15 T-shirts, you'll find bohemian clothing boutiques, unique jewelry stores and a number of head shops.
 You'll also find artists selling all kinds of original works from beach-side stands opposite the shops.
 The vendors line up early to get one of the 205 free spaces available to artists, performers, and activists expressing free speech.
 If you see something you love at one of the vendor tables, get it.
 That artist might not be there if you come back another day.Continue to 4 of 17 below.

 Even if you're not a shopper, watching the diversity of humanity that pours along the Boardwalk any given day is a form of entertainment in itself.
 The size of the crowd and the parade of skin are naturally more impressive in the summer months and warm winter weekends, but you never know what or whom you'll run into, even on a foggy winter weekday.Continue to 5 of 17 below.

 Bring some cash along to tip the talented street performers putting on show after show for the crowds on the Boardwalk.
 The Free Speech Zone component of the Venice Beach Boardwalk - which includes the performers, artists, and activists - preceded the street market.
 The storefront vendors came later to take advantage of the crowds drawn by the performers.